-Known for being home to the some of the city’s best attractions, for its bustling commercial vibes and thriving art scene, as well as being Atlanta’s beloved gayborhood, Midtown Atlanta has a never-ending list of things to do for an unforgettable day out!
+Known for being home to the some of the city’s best attractions, because of its bustling big city vibes and thriving art scene, as well as being Atlanta’s beloved gayborhood, Midtown Atlanta has a never-ending list of things to do for an unforgettable day out!

 There’s the renowned High Museum of Art, as well as the green lungs of Atlanta, Piedmont Park.
-Keep scrolling to check out this round-up of unmissable things that every Atlantan must do in the vibrant Midtown Atlanta neighborhood, at least once or every so often!
+Keep scrolling to check out this round-up of unmissable things that every Atlantan must do in the vibrant Midtown Atlanta neighborhood, at least once!

 Arts and culture in Midtown Atlanta